A compilation of optical starlight polarization catalogs: Notes on treatment of individual catalogs

 \subsection{RefID 51: Cotton et al 2016}

 We divide the uncertainty in the polarization angle by 2, as instructed in the erratum of \citep{Cotton2016MNRAS.455.1607C}.
 We include the corrected values of HIP2081 from the erratum.
 Coordinates obtained by querying Simbad.
+We find a small discrepancy ($\leq 0.2^\circ$) between the quoted position angles from the publication and from the position angles that we compute via the quoted Stokes parameters for some stars.
+It is unclear what the origin of this discrepancy is, so we use the position angles that we calculate from the Stokes parameters.